Paul Goldschmidt Preview, Player Props: Cardinals vs. Pirates

-On Friday, Paul Goldschmidt (.439 on-base percentage in past 10 games, 71 points above season-long percentage) and the St. Louis Cardinals play the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
-First pitch is at 8:15 PM ET.
+Paul Goldschmidt -- 0-for-4 with an RBI in his most recent game -- will be in action for the St. Louis Cardinals versus the Pittsburgh Pirates, with Thomas Hatch on the hill, on September 2 at 7:15 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Padres.
+He had a hitless showing in his last game (0-for-4 with an RBI) against the Pirates.

 Paul Goldschmidt Game Info & Props vs. the Pirates